IgniaAustralia/savethebees/README.md

 # Vision
-For beekeepers who need to manage ther hives
-The Connectect Hive is a device and mobile app that
+For beekeepers who need to manage ther hives the Connectect Hive is a device and mobile app that
 * alerts to important events (optimal harvest, suspected disease, suspected theft)
 * is simple, affordable and reliable in remote operation